Extremal Bases, Geometrically Separated Domains and Applications: Notations and organization of the paper

 The organization of the paper is as follows:

-In \prettyref{sec|extremal-basis} we define the notion of extremal basis and give some examples.
-Then we give their basic properties and, in \prettyref{sec|extremal-basis-coordinate-system} we prove the following fundamental property of a extremal basis at a point of finite type: under this hypothesis there exists a coordinate system which is adapted to that basis in the sense that all the derivatives of the matrix of the Levi form in that basis are controlled by the weights attached to the extremal basis.
+In \secref{extremal-basis} we define the notion of extremal basis and give some examples.
+Then we give their basic properties and, in \secref{extremal-basis-coordinate-system}, we prove a fundamental property of an extremal basis at a point of finite type: there exists a coordinate system which is adapted to the basis in the sense that all the derivatives of the matrix of the Levi form (in that basis) are controlled by the weights attached to the basis.
 We give also some sufficient conditions of extremality for a given basis, useful for some examples.
-Finally, in \prettyref{sec|localization-extremal-basis} we show how the existence of extremal basis can be localized in the sense that, near a boundary point $p_{0}$ of $\Omega$ of finite type, if there exists extremal basis at every boundary points near $p_{0}$, then one can construct a small pseudo-convex domain $D$ of finite type inside the original domain, containing a piece of the boundary of $\Omega$ in its boundary such that there exists extremal basis a every point of the boundary of $D$.
+Finally, in \secref{localization-extremal-basis} we show how the existence of extremal bases can be localized in the sense that, near a boundary point $p_{0}$ of $\Omega$ of finite type, if there exist extremal bases at every boundary points near $p_{0}$, then one can construct a small pseudo-convex domain $D$ of finite type inside the original domain, containing a piece of the boundary of $\Omega$ in its boundary such that there exist extremal bases a every point of the boundary of $D$.

-In \prettyref{sec|Geometrically-separated-domains} we define the notion of geometrically separated domains at a point $p_{0}$ of its boundary and give examples.
+In \secref{Geometrically-separated-domains} we define the notion of geometrically separated domains at a point $p_{0}$ of its boundary and give examples.
 Then we show that a geometrically separated domain is automatically equipped with a local structure of homogeneous space on its boundary.
-In \prettyref{sec|Localization-geom-sep-structure} we prove that the structure of geometrically separated domain can always be localized (in the sense described above).
+In \secref{Localization-geom-sep-structure} we prove that the structure of geometrically separated domain can always be localized (in the sense described above).

-In \prettyref{sec|Adapted-pluri-subharmonic-function-geom-sep} we study the existence of a pluri-subharmonic functions adapted to a given geometrically separated domain.
-In particular, we prove their existence when the domain is {}``strongly'' geometrically separated at a point $p_{0}$ of its boundary, and we prove that, in this case, such function exists for the localized domain at every point of its boundary.
+In \secref{Adapted-pluri-subharmonic-function-geom-sep} we study the existence of pluri-subharmonic functions adapted to a given geometrically separated domain.
+In particular, we prove their existence when the domain is {}``strongly'' geometrically separated at a point $p_{0}$ of its boundary, and we prove that, in this case, such functions exist for the localized domain at every point of its boundary.